Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Background

-Recognizing the sociotechnical character of harms from algorithmic systems draws attention to how the development and experience of digital technologies cannot be separated from cultural and social dynamics ~\cite{Alkhatib2021, costanza2020design}.
-As van Es et al. ~\cite{vanEs_2021} note, “algorithms and code reduce the complexity of the social world into a set of abstract instructions on how to deal with data and inputs coming from a messier reality” (n.p.).
+Recognizing the sociotechnical character of harms from algorithmic systems draws attention to how the development and experience of digital technologies cannot be separated from cultural and social dynamics ~\cite{Alkhatib2021, costanza2020design, qadri2023, prabhakaran2022cultural}.
+As van Es et al. ~\cite[n.p.]{vanEs_2021} note, “algorithms and code reduce the complexity of the social world into a set of abstract instructions on how to deal with data and inputs coming from a messier reality.”
 This process involves design decisions predicated on “selection, reduction, and categorization” ~\cite{Bowker_Star_2000} through which technologies come to reflect the values of certain worldviews ~\cite{Bowker_Star_2000, Suresh_Guttag_2021}.
-Without intentionally designing for equity, social inequalities are likely to be reinforced and amplified in algorithmic systems ~\cite{costanza2020design}.
+Without intentionally designing for equity, algorithmic systems reinforce and amplify social inequalities ~\cite{costanza2020design}.